ananth-she11z/vTotalAPI/README.md

 - FileReport
 _hash = Hash of the file
-sleep = Sleep time for each request/hash if in bulk allinfo = Gives more information on the file (Note: This feature is only available for Private/Enterprise API key)
+sleep = Sleep time for each request/hash if in bulk allinfo = Gives more information on the file (Note: This feature(allinfo) is only available for Private/Enterprise API key)
 ```sh
 data = vt.FileReport(_hash=string, sleep=int, allinfo=boolean)
 ```